lean-dojo/LeanCopilot/README.md

 ### Model APIs

-Examples in [ModelAPIs.lean](LeanCopilotTests/ModelAPIs.lean) showcase how to run the inference of different models and configure their parameters (precision, temperature, beam size, etc.)
+Examples in [ModelAPIs.lean](LeanCopilotTests/ModelAPIs.lean) showcase how to run the inference of different models and configure their parameters (precision, temperature, beam size, etc.).

 Lean Copilot supports two kinds of models: generator and encoder.
 Generators must implement the `TextToText` interface:
 ```lean